CodeItQuick/CodeItQuick.github.io/_posts/2024-02-03-Why-Story-Pointing-Is-Evil.md

 * Manager stops policing dev, dev stops sandbagging (Quadrant D, start at 1)
 * Manager stops policing dev, dev continues sandbagging (Quadrant C steady-state, manager has no incentive to police dev (results in toxicity), and developer has no incentive to not sandbag (right column is worse than left))
 * Manager continues to police dev, dev stops sandbagging (Quadrant B - extremely undesirable for dev, start at #3, except the dev cannot move to #4 until some time passes)
 * Manager continues to police dev, dev continues sandbagging (Quadrant A steady state)

+Notice the manager's choices in the current state of affairs.
+The longer the manager polices the developer, the longer they stay in toxicity essentially (noticed the quadrant choices in this scenario are D or C).
+Therefore, the manager should realize his mistake, and stop policing the developer.
+If the manager doesn't realize he is the cause, the developer is likely fired (either the dev sandbags his estimates, is confrontational, and is fired.
+Or, the developer doesn't sandbag his estimates, has low performance, and is fired).

+Notice the developers choices - he either continues to sandbag or stops.
+If he stops arguing, he enters into the right side of the matrix (which is worse than the left).
+Therefore, the developer should continue to argue his case.

 To revise my made-up scenario one more time.
 If I think something is going to take 3 days, and I say 5 days, the reality is things rarely take as long as I think they'll take.
 So I will regularly not hit my own internal 3 day target, and thus its very hard to "detect" that I'm sandbagging the entire time.
 Since you cannot detect my sandbagging easily, its more about how many points I can get